Professorial Fellow, College Lecturer, and Director of Studies

 - Professorial Fellow

-- College Lecturer in Natural Sciences Biological
+- College Lecturer, Natural Sciences Biological

 - Director of Studies, Natural Sciences: Biological (Part II, shared)